maoweinilsson/PDC-software-web/applications/allpaths-lg/centos7/52488/building.rst

   $ make
   $ make install

-**NOTE** Allpath-LG is quite a large software, and after installation 11.2 GBytes were used.
+**NOTE** Allpaths-LG is quite a large software, and after installation 11.2 GBytes were used.